Understanding Wowza Streaming Engine

 HTTP streamers and live stream packetizers

 Wowza Streaming Engine can ingest and deliver streams over a variety of protocols including WebRTC, SRT, RTSP, HLS, and other HTTP-based protocols.
 When delivering streams to players that use HTTP-based streaming protocols, the incoming streams must be packaged (packetized).
 Wowza Streaming Engine uses HTTP streamers (playback types) and live stream packetizers to accomplish this.
-This repackaging of streams is often refered to as 'transmuxing,' and is supported on Windows, Linux, and macOS installations of Wowza Streaming Engine.
+This repackaging of streams is often referred to as 'transmuxing,' and is supported on Windows and Linux installations of Wowza Streaming Engine.
 For more information, see About HTTP streaming and packetization in Wowza Streaming Engine.

 Properties and parameters in Wowza Streaming Engine